Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 SELECT 100221 AS EID, "John" AS LN;

-Coming back to the IN Clause in the above SQL, if the external database and the current database are on the same Folder, then you can omit the lengthy Pathname in the external database reference, like the modified SQL given below:
+Coming back to the IN Clause in the above SQL, if the external database and the current database are in the same Folder, then you can omit the lengthy Pathname in the external database reference, like the modified SQL given below:

 INSERT INTO Employees (EmployeeID, LastName ) IN 'Northwind.mdb' SELECT 100221 AS EID, "John" AS LN;